-Aeonium decorum is a small succulent shrub, up to 2 feet (60 cm) tall, with dark green to yellowish-green leaves arranged in rosettes on thick, ascending, or pendent branches.
+Aeonium decorum is a small succulent shrub with dark green to yellowish-green leaves arranged in rosettes on thick, ascending, or pendent branches.
+It grows up to 2 feet (60 cm) tall.
 Rosettes are up to 4 inches (10 cm) in diameter.
 Leaves are often reddish variegated along margins, up to 2 inches (5 cm) long and 0.6 inches (1.5 cm) wide.
 In late spring or summer, inflorescences rise above the foliage, bearing small, star-shaped, whitish, often pinkish or reddish flowers.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).